CodeLouisville/FSJS-class-project/README.md

 | Delete | DELETE | Delete a single element |
 | List | GET  | Get an array of elements |

-1. Do a little clean-up by moving our endpoints to a separate file.
+### 1. Do a little clean-up.

+Move our endpoints to a separate file.
+This will help keep the overall application organized.
 Add the following to `routes/index.js`
 ```javascript
 // src/routes/index.js
 const router = require('express').Router();